Ever got the craving and travelled lengthy distances for that perfect rib-eye steak or an icy cold beverage?

 The Western Star Hotel was built in 1878 by Patsy Durack, a short 1,200 kilometres west of Brisbane in the Barcoo Shire of Windorah.
 These days, publicans Ian and Marilyn welcome guests to stay in four comfortable motel and six hotel rooms, with a convenient grill serving up brekkie, lunch and dinner daily.

-Travellers flock here to witness the solar farm, the international Yabby Races and the natural attraction of the Barcoo and Thompson rivers joining forces to form Coopers Creek northwest of the pub.
+Travellers flock here to witness the solar farm, the International Yabby Races and the natural attraction of the Barcoo and Thomson River’s joining forces to form Coopers Creek northwest of the pub.

 - Population of town: 106

 - Kms from Brisbane: 1,331

 - Famous for: Welcoming hospitality

 Not many people know whereabouts the tiny outback town of Stonehenge is.
 The secret is that it’s just two-and-a-half hours south of Longreach, along the Thomson Development Road.
 Stonehenge is home to one of the country’s most important military bases (shhh) and the gateway to the Lochern National Park.